 A house is not a home when there’s no one there.
 A community is not a statistic or a boundary on a map – it is people who feel bound together.

-Look closely at the illustration and the flag for the project is composed of individual people.
-They may be grouped into families (or as we say these days “bubbles”) and localities of place or interest but people come into community largely individually.
+Look closely at the illustration.
+It is composed of individual people.
+They may be grouped into families and localities of place or interest but people come into community largely individually.
 Children in schools, for instance.